 It depicted Lahontan Field as having an unpaved northeast/southwest runway, with a small building on the east side.

-There were no aircraft visible – Lahontan Field may already have been closed by this point,
+There were no aircraft visible, as it was evidently already closed by this point.

 The last depiction which has been located of Lahontan Field was on the 1975 USGS topo map, which still depicted it as having 2 runways.